cullophid/date-fp/README.md

 ### set
 `String -> Number -> Date -> Date | Error`

-Returns a clone of the supplied date with the specified modification.
+Returns a copy of the supplied date with the specified modification.
-Returns an Error if the modification results in an invalid date.
+Returns an `Invalid Date` if the modification results in an invalid date.

 ```js
 const date = new Date();